Stanley Druckenmiller - The Iconic Forex Trader

 Druckenmiller credits his approach to his friend and mentor George Soros, who said that "the way to build long-term returns is through preservation of capital".
 Soros is connected to another of the investment greats, Warren Buffet who famously said Rule No.1: Never lose money; Rule No.2: Don't forget rule No.1.

 Druckenmiller built his reputation on knowing to bet big when the right opportunity presented itself and is similar to legendary traders like Soros, Buffet and Bruce Kovner in this respect.
 Obviously, Druckenmiller was excellent at money management, but he was and still is always ready to learn and pass on his own wisdom.
-George Soros taught him the value of hitting home runs.
+Thanks to George Soros who taught him the value of hitting home runs.
 When you have a conviction on a trade and you have been doing well, hit the trade hard and keep running until you are home and dry.

 People also read: Meet 5 of the Richest Traders in the World